Updated: October 2022

 The integrated spoiler at the rear improves the dynamics of the helmet.
 And in turn, it helps with wind noise, buffeting, and acoustic control.

-Despite not being up there with the Schuberth’s of the world, this lid is still pretty quiet on a range of bikes, and in a range of riding conditions.
+Despite not being up there with the Schuberth’s of the world, this lid is still pretty quiet on a range of bikes in various riding conditions.

 We were fans of the original Shark Evo ONE, so it’s no surprise to see further improvements on the Evo ONE 2.

-Noise-reducing designs are prevalent on the new design thanks to virtual simulations.
+Noise-reducing designs are prevalent in the new design thanks to virtual simulations.
 As with the Schuberth’s above, the Evo ONE 2 has been designed with stability and noise reduction at its core.

 Even the breath guard on this helmet is removable, retractable, noise-absorbant, and magnetised.
 As a result, it’s one of the quietest motorcycle helmets in its price bracket.